RobertLippai/brickset-tracker-frontend/README.md

 ## Features
 * **Dynamic Set Catalog:** Fetches and displays brick sets from the backend API.
+* **Interactive Filtering:** Users can filter the set catalog by brand in real-time.
+The UI reactively updates based on URL query parameters.
+* **Robust Data Fetching & Error Handling:** Uses `axios` for API calls, includes loading states, and gracefully falls back to placeholder data if the API is unavailable.
 * **Responsive Design:** Works on both desktop and mobile, featuring a collapsible hamburger menu.
-* **Component-Based Architecture:** Reusable components for the Navbar, Footer, Hero Section, Set List and Set Cards.
+* **Component-Based Architecture:** Reusable components for the Navbar, Footer, Hero Section, Set List and cards.

 ## Tech Stack
 * Vue 3